-For additional information concerning room and board, contact the Director of Student Life and Housing by calling 903-463-8693 or email at housing@grayson.edu.
+For additional information concerning room and board, contact the Housing Coordinator at housing@grayson.edu.

 Background Checks for On-Campus Residents

 In an effort to improve the safety and security of students, SB 146 permits public colleges to perform in-depth background checks on incoming students applying to live on campus.
 According to SB 146, the public college's chief of police and the institution's housing office may access background checks from the Department of Public Safety (DPS) secure website.
 The background check consists of criminal history records (e.g., past crimes, active warrants), which can only be obtained for incoming or current students that apply to reside in on-campus housing at the particular college.
 They cannot be ordered for students who commute.